Invalid characters in static IP description will not resolve upon correction

 I attempted to replicate this on a SG-2220 running Factory 2.4.2-DEV box but it seems to work just fine.
 I used static DHCP mapping description as well.

 - Created a new mapping with a description of Diedrich's laptop, assigned it an IP of 192.168.1.10, then saved

 - Navigated to Firewall - NAT - Portward and created a NAT port forward to the static mapped IP of 192.168.1.10 without issue

 Based on the fact that removing the descriptions, reboot, etc..does not solve the issue for the OP, I suspect this is a different issue altogether.

 Diedrich, are you able to replicate this on another system or fresh install?
 Are you creating static IPv4 or IPv6 mappings?

-#4 Updated by Diedrich Guenther about 2 years ago
+#4 Updated by Diedrich Guenther over 2 years ago

 You will have to mark this as 'could not replicate'.
 I blasted the installation and will have to try again in the future; I ran into a separate issue with my wife's employer email being blocked - she could not send any emails through their web client nor Exchange.
 The mail is mail.msu.edu.
 I had to give up and go back to our ASUS router for fear of getting a divorce.

 #5 Updated by Jim Pingle over 2 years ago